What Does Creatine Taste Like? [Can You Even Taste It?]

 If you can’t stand the taste of creatine, there are a few options for masking it.
 We encourage you to try this if you’re looking for a better tasting creatine mix.

 Cola and Gatorade are excellent options for masking the flavor of creatine.
 It won’t take much, only a few ounces.
-Toss your creatine into a quarter-glass of soda, combine with a teaspoon and consume as quickly as possible.
-Don’t forget to clear up any leftover creatine dust in the glass – don’t waste any!
+Toss your creatine into a quarter-glass of soda, mix with a spoon and drink as quickly as possible.
+Don’t forget to consume any leftover creatine granules at the bottom of the glass – don’t waste any!

 Juice is a healthy alternative to Gatorade or cola.
-Essentially, juice and cola have the same purpose: they speed up creatine absorption into your system, and the soda’s rapid carbs assist the creatine to get into your system swiftly.
+Essentially, juice and cola have the same purpose: they speed up creatine absorption into your system, and the soda’s rapid carbs assist creatine to be absorbed into your system swiftly.

-Taking creatine after a workout is one of the most significant times.
+Taking creatine after a workout is one of the best times times to do so.
 You’re probably already drinking a post-workout protein shake.
 To speed up your recovery, add 5-grams of creatine to your shake.

 Some supplement businesses sell ready-to-drink creatine drink mixes.
 However, sugar is a common element in many of these mixtures.
 If you’re dieting, your outcomes may be hampered.